-To request that any unauthorized profile of you be deleted, please contact us here to request removal.
+To request that any unauthorised profile of you be deleted, please contact us here to request removal.

 Here is a list of the type of personal information we request, collect or you provide:

 i) Name, Contact Information and Payment Details: Ancestry asks for your name and e-mail address, gender, and age when you register.
-In addition we will need to know your postal address and payment details to facilitate payment and fulfilment for any subscription or purchases you may choose to make through the Website.
+In addition we will need to know your postal address and payment details to facilitate payment and fulfilment for any subscription or purchases you may choose to make through the Websites.
 We may ask for similar information at other times, such as when you enter sweepstakes or other promotions sponsored by Ancestry and/or any company with which we may co-sponsor an activity.
 The amount of other personal information you decide to submit to Ancestry is up to you but understand that your experience of the Websites may suffer if you choose to provide no additional background.

-There are a number of features that we have within the Website, including our Member Connect feature.
+There are a number of features that we have within the Websites, including our Member Connect feature.
 Click here to read more about this.

 ii) Your Background and Interests: As a member of Ancestry, you can also choose to share certain information about yourself, your background and interests with other members.
 The amount and type of profile information you share in this way is entirely your choice.
-Information about some of your activity on the Website, such as historical records you save, may also be shared with other members in order to help you connect with others researching similar ancestors.
-See Managing your privacy settings below for more information on how you can edit or control what you allow other members to see about you and your Website activity in your Public Profile or other places on the Website.
+Information about some of your activity on the Websites, such as historical records you save, may also be shared with other members in order to help you connect with others researching similar ancestors.
+See Managing your privacy settings below for more information on how you can edit or control what you allow other members to see about you and your Website-activity in your relevant Public Profile or other places on the Websites.

 If you choose to invite other family or other members of the Ancestry Community to view and edit your family tree, we will ask you for the individual's e-mail address.
 You must first make certain that you have obtained their consent to the passing of their details by you to Ancestry.
 Ancestry will only use this information for the purpose of sending a one-time email to provide the individual their access details and will not use the information we collect as a result of this process for marketing purposes.